This article has links to products and services we recommend, which we may make a commission from.

 Guided Tour of Mas Alba

-Mas Alba offers tours to the goat farm with cheese tasting included, every day during the Summer season and every weekend during the off season months.
+Mas Alba offers tours of the goat farm with cheese tasting every day during the summer season and every weekend during the off-season months.

-The tour starts at 10:30am and last for one and a half hours.
-You will visit the goat farm, observe the milking process, tour the facility and most importantly taste the cheese.
+The tour lasts one and a half hours.
+You will visit the goat farm, observe the milking process, tour the facility, and most importantly – taste the cheese.

-Cheese tasting at Mas Alba is becoming a popular experience.
-It is not unusual to find more than twenty people visiting the dairy everyday.
+Cheese tasting at Mas Alba is a popular activity.
+It is not unusual to find more than 20 people visiting the dairy every day.

 It is highly recommended to book your visit at least two days in advance.
-Pricing for adults is 10 € euros per person and free for children.
+At the time of our visit, pricing for adults was 10 € euros per person and free for children.